Alumni Spotlight: Olav Gjelsvik

 Made Oslo intellectually attractive

-There is no straight forward answer to why philosophy in Oslo ranked #25 in the world by QS World University Ranking, Gjelsvik says.
+There is no straight forward answer to why philosophy in Oslo ranked #25 in the world by QS World University Ranking in 2019, Gjelsvik says.

 ´The fundamental point is that we managed to make it intellectually attractive to come to Oslo.´